Isotopes of nitrogen: Nitrogen-14

-Nitrogen-14 is one of two stable (non-radioactive) isotopes of the chemical element nitrogen, which makes about 99.636% of natural nitrogen.
+Nitrogen-14 makes up the clear majority of natural nitrogen, about 99.62%, and is responsible for the Earth's stable atmosphere.

 Nitrogen-14 is one of the very few stable nuclides with both an odd number of protons and of neutrons (seven each) and is the only one to make up a majority of its element.
-Each proton or neutron contributes a nuclear spin of plus or minus spin 1/2, giving the nucleus a total magnetic spin of one.
+Unpaired protons or neutrons contribute a half-integer nuclear spin, which in this case is a spin 1/2 orbital, giving the nucleus a total magnetic spin of one (as the spins prefer to align).

-Like all elements heavier than lithium, the original source of nitrogen-14 and nitrogen-15 in the Universe is believed to be stellar nucleosynthesis, where they are produced as part of the carbon-nitrogen-oxygen cycle.
+The original source of nitrogen-14 and nitrogen-15 in the Universe is believed to be stellar nucleosynthesis, where they are produced as part of the CNO cycle.

-Nitrogen-14 is the source of naturally-occurring, radioactive, carbon-14.
+Nitrogen-14 is the source of naturally occurring, radioactive, carbon-14.
 Some kinds of cosmic radiation cause a nuclear reaction with nitrogen-14 in the upper atmosphere of the Earth, creating carbon-14, which decays back to nitrogen-14 with a half-life of 5700 years.

 Nitrogen-15

-Nitrogen-15 is a rare stable isotope of nitrogen.
-Two sources of nitrogen-15 are the positron emission of oxygen-15 and the beta decay of carbon-15.
+Nitrogen-15 is a rare stable isotope of nitrogen, comprising about 0.38%.
 Nitrogen-15 presents one of the lowest thermal neutron capture cross sections of all isotopes.

 Nitrogen-15 is frequently used in NMR (Nitrogen-15 NMR spectroscopy).
 Unlike the more abundant nitrogen-14, which has an integer nuclear spin and thus a quadrupole moment, 15N has a fractional nuclear spin of one-half, which offers advantages for NMR such as narrower line width.
+As most nitrogen NMR studies look at a single nitrogen atom in an organic molecule, isotopic labeling is feasible.

 Nitrogen-15 tracing is a technique used to study the nitrogen cycle.

+Nitrogen-16

+The radioisotope 16N is the dominant radioactivity source in the coolant water of nuclear reactors cooled by water during normal operation.
+It is produced from 16O (in water) via an (n,p) reaction, in which the 16O atom captures a neutron and expels a proton.
+It has a short half-life of 7.13 seconds, but its decay back to 16O produces high-energy gamma radiation (6.13 MeV principal line).
+Because of this, access to the primary coolant piping in a pressurised water reactor must be restricted during reactor power operation.
+It is a sensitive and immediate indicator of leaks from the primary coolant system to the secondary steam cycle and is the primary means of detection for such leaks.